rubo77/log4j_checker_beta/README.md

 https://github.com/lunasec-io/lunasec/blob/master/tools/log4shell/constants/vulnerablehashes.go

-We did not include an actual URL, set SHA256_HASHES_URL in the script or as first parameter on the shell.

 Also see their blog: https://www.lunasec.io/docs/blog/log4j-zero-day-mitigation-guide/

+#### usage

+We did include a SHA256_HASHES_URL in the script that directs to the file `hashes-pre-cve.txt` in this repository.
+But you can add your own URL as first parameter to the script on the shell or use a local file, e.g. store your file in `hashes-pre-cve_local.txt` and then call:

+    ./log4j_checker_beta.sh hashes-pre-cve_local.txt

 ### dependencies